 Vocation for Justice Magazine

-Vocation for Justice is a 12-page magazine sent out three times a year to around 10,000 readers, and there is a voluntary subscription requested every two years.
-The Columban editorial team comprises Fr Peter Hughes (JPIC Coordinator), Fr Frank Nally (Solidarity Desk), and Ellen Teague (Media desk).
+Vocation for Justice is a 12-page magazine sent out three times a year to around 8,000 readers, and there is a voluntary subscription requested every year.
+The Columban editorial team comprises Fr Peter Hughes (JPIC Coordinator), Ellen Teague (Media desk), James Trewby (Education Desk) and David Madden (Administrator).

 In May 2011 a celebration was held in London to mark 25 years of the newsletter, founded in 1986 by Columbans Ed O’Connell and Mike Kelly.
 At the event Pax Christi’s vice-president Bruce Kent thanked the newsletter for “25 years of scattering the seeds of peace, justice and environmental responsibility”.
 Heads of many Catholic caring agencies and groups – such as CAFOD, Progressio, Catholic Association for Racial Justice, Housing Justice, and the National Justice and Peace Network – marked the occasion.
 A special commemorative issue was produced with 42 articles written by Columbans and their Justice and Peace partners in the UK.
 It acknowledges “the contribution of so many people who commit their time and energy, very often without much acknowledgement or appreciation, to the mission of justice and peace” according to Fr Peter Hughes.